Five Favorite Native Milkweeds for Monarch Butterflies

 There are approximately 72 different species of Milkweeds native to North America.
 Here are five of my favorites:

 Common milkweed provides a fragrant nectaring station for all butterflies, as well as large leaves for Monarch and Queen (Danaus gilippus) butterfly caterpillars.
-Click here for Common Milkweed seeds.
+Click here to purchase seeds.

 Common Milkweed (Asclepias syriaca), is a critical plant for Monarchs but has a spreading root system so it needs plenty of space.
 It’s a wonderful choice for natural areas and an excellent replacement for tough invasive plants in sunny spots.
 The blooms are quite fragrant and attract many other species of butterflies and pollinators.